Generic Knowledge and Skills - Portfolio

 Time period

-Upon admission to the doctoral programme, students are automatically registered to the course Generic Knowledge and Skills.
-You do not have to apply for this particular course.
-During the compulsory introductory course for doctoral students, information is provided about the content of the course.
-Thereafter, Generic Knowledge and Skills, in the form of personal work with a portfolio, runs throughout the doctoral programme.
+Upon admission to the PhD programme, students are automatically registered to the course Generic Knowledge and Skills.
+You do not have to apply for this course.
+Thereafter, Generic Knowledge and Skills runs, in the form of individual work with a portfolio, throughout the PhD programme.

 Purpose

-The course aims to enable the doctoral student to achieve and demonstrate their fulfilment of the learning outcomes for doctoral education – especially those that are not achieved or generally examined through the dissertation.
+The course aims to enable the PhD student to achieve and demonstrate their fulfilment of learning outcomes for the PhD education – especially those that are not achieved or generally examined through the dissertation.

 Implementation

-The learning outcomes are achieved through the various activities that the student participates in during the doctoral programme, as well as by the doctoral student themselves documents and reflects on these objectives, with the help of descriptive and reflective texts, appendices and other material.
+The learning outcomes for the course are achieved through the various activities that the student participates in during the PhD programme, as well as through the PhD student’s own documentation and reflection in a learning portfolio, using descriptive and reflective texts, appendices and other material.
+The portfolio is written in Swedish or English.

 - Research process